mineables/COSMiC-v3-0xMTH/README.md

 all times!
 This ensures there are no hiccups and your mining speed is NOT affected. :)

 If you'd like to change the % of the Donation a.k.a.
 DevFee or disable it entirely (please think of the poor devs!):
-- Extract the source code from the BitBucket ( https://bitbucket.org/LieutenantTofu/cosmic-v3.x/src ) or archive (7z)
+- Extract the source code from the BitBucket ( https://bitbucket.org/LieutenantTofu/cosmic-v3/ ) or archive (7z)
 	into a convenient location, which I'll call the 'root' below.
 - Open lib/0xbitcoinminer-accel.js.
 At the top, look for ` const donationPercent = 2; ` which means 2% Donation a.k.a.
 DevFee.
 - Change this number to pick a higher or lower percentage.
-At 2, of each 100 shares that you submit, the last 2 will go to support development.
+At 2, 2% of shares, occurring semirandomly, will be donated.
 - You can also change the DevFee address in the submitNewMinedBlock() function, around line 157, to donate to a specific developer, divide up your earnings across multiple ETH accounts or mine on behalf of a friend.
 - Build using the above instructions or simply run with the `  node index.js  ` command from your terminal.